 There are really only three ways to back up your iOS device.
-Using iTunes or iCloud Backup are the only two though that sync the whole state of your iOS device.
+Using iTunes or iCloud Backup is the only two though that sync the whole state of your iOS device.
 By the whole state of your iDevice, I’m talking about all apps their location on the Home screen and most of the app’s data.

 Backing up to iTunes is the best way to backup up your iOS device.
 Compared to backing up to the cloud you have “unlimited” storage.
 You can also archive the backup to save the state which is smart to do before you update.
 If you want to sync private data like health data you will have to enable “Encryption BackUp”.